castroian/castroian.github.io/index.md

 ---
 ---

 I am an **applied data scientist** 📈 with a focus in education and policy.
-My background is in STEM education and information law, and I graduated magna cum laude in 2021 with a B.S. in Microbial Biology and a B.A. in Media Studies, also from the University of California, Berkeley.
+My background is in STEM education and information law, and I graduated magna cum laude in 2021 with a B.S. in Microbial Biology and a B.A. in Media Studies, also from the University of California, Berkeley 🐻.

 I am looking for Summer 2022 internship roles in data science or data analytics.
-If you think I'd be a good fit for your organization, you can reach out to me at **[castro.ian(at)berkeley.edu](mailto:castro.ian@berkeley.edu)** or through [Linkedin](https://www.linkedin.com/in/hans-k-castro/).
+If you think I'd be a good fit for your organization, you can reach out to me at [castro.ian(at)berkeley.edu](mailto:castro.ian@berkeley.edu) or through [Linkedin](https://www.linkedin.com/in/hans-k-castro/).

 ---